Verga1/Xmas-Pairs/README.md

 2. In the list of repositories on the screen, select XMAS Pairs.
 3. In the menu items near the top of the page, select Settings.
 4. Scroll down to the GitHub Pages section.
-5. Under Source select the drop-down menu labelled None and select Master Branch
+5. Under Source select the drop-down menu labelled None and select Master Branch and hit save
 6. The Master Branch automatically refreshes the page, the website has now been deployed.
 7. Scroll down to the GitHub Pages section in order to retrieve the link to the deployed website.